pierrebai/resto/README.md

 # Description

-This Python repo contains two elements of interest:
+This Python repo contains three elements of interest:

 - A small single-file module to help easily test REST API.
+- A small single-file module to easily add Swagger (OpenApi) documentations to Python flask routes.
 - A small single-file module to emulate the AWS Lambda API.

 ## Resto